BECOME A STUDENT

 You can read more about how the registration process works under "How to register".

 European Film College is very popular for young Danes living abroad.
-Maybe you would like to get in touch with your Danish roots and learn or refresh the Danish language - or maybe you need to stay in Denmark in order to maintain your Danish citizenship?
+Maybe you would like to get in touch with your Danish roots and learn or refresh the Danish language?

-Anyone with a Danish citizenship will be accepted as a Danish student at EFC, even if you do not live in Denmark.
+Anyone with a Danish citizenship or a permanent recidency will be accepted as a Danish student at EFC, even if you do not live in Denmark.
 And as we are a bound to accept more than 50% Danish students and do get more international registrations than Danish, applying as a Danish students will improve your chance to get a spot.

 If you do not have a Danish CPR-number, you will need to be able to present another type of proof of your Danish citizenship (Danish passport or proof of naturalisation).
+If you are not a Danish citizen, but have a permanent residence permit, you will need to be able to present your residence permit.
 If you have any questions, please don't hesitate to contact us.

 From Greenland or Slesvig?

-Please note that if you come from Greenland or the Danish minority in Slesvig, you can also be accepted as a Danish student.
+Please note that if you come from Greenland, the Faroe Islands, or the Danish minority in Slesvig, you can also be accepted as a Danish student.

 If you come from a Nordic country (Norway, Sweden, Finland, Iceland, Faroe Islands), you will not need to apply for a visa before coming to EFC.